johnmidgley/opencola-alpha/README.md

 # opencola-alpha

 Welcome to the OpenCola alpha.
 We look forward to hearing your feedback and getting help ironing out the wrinkles.
-While most of the foundation is complete, we will continually be working on adding new features.
+While a lot of the foundation is complete, we will continually be working on adding new features.

 Feel free to add issues your come across to [issues](https://github.com/johnmidgley/opencola-alpha/issues) for this repo or email dev@opencola.io.